 Colorful tropical flowers, fascinating plants and trees are quite common, and you will learn how they work together to form a complete ecosystem.

 The Aerial Tram tour covers a distance of 2.6 kilometers through primary rainforest.
 The ride lasts about an hour and twenty minutes and travels at the leisurely pace of two kilometers per hour, allowing you the chance to fully explore this exciting part of the forest.

 Canopy Zipline Tour

-The zipline, the longest being whats called the “Adrena Line” that is about 3000 feet long, has 10 lines and 14 platforms which crosses over not only the flora and fauna but also the Molinete river
+The zipline, the longest being what’s called the “Adrena Line” that is about 3000 feet long, has 10 lines and 14 platforms which cross over not only the flora and fauna but also the Molinete river.

 If you take the tour from San Jose, which most people do, instead of renting a car , you will be gone for about 6 hours.

 Note that the Canopy Zipline Tour is a separate experience from the park’s hiking trails and may have different hours of operation and fees.